IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 rtp_size is the size of the last transmitted RTP packet, and s_rtt is the smoothed round trip time.
 RATE_PACE_MIN is the minimum pacing rate.

-#### Stream Prioritization {#stream-prioritization}
+### Stream Prioritization {#stream-prioritization}

 The SCReAM algorithm makes a distinction between network congestion control and media rate control.
 This is easily extended to many streams.
 RTP packets from two or more RTP queues are scheduled at the rate permitted by the network congestion control.

 The scheduling can be done by means of a few different scheduling regimes.
 For example, the method for coupled congestion control specified in {{RFC8699}} can be used.
-One implementation of SCReAM {{SCReAM-CPP-implementation}} uses credit-based scheduling.
+One implementation of SCReAM and SCReAMv2 {{SCReAM-CPP-implementation}} uses credit-based scheduling.
 In credit-based scheduling, credit is accumulated by queues as they wait for service and is spent while the queues are being serviced.
 For instance, if one queue is allowed to transmit 1000 bytes, then a credit of 1000 bytes is allocated to the other unscheduled queues.
 This principle can be extended to weighted scheduling, where the credit allocated to unscheduled queues depends on the relative weights.
 The latter is also implemented in {{SCReAM-CPP-implementation}} in which case the target bitrate for the streams are also scaled relative to the scheduling priority.

-### Media Rate Control {#media-rate-control-2}
+## Media Rate Control {#media-rate-control-2}

 The media rate control algorithm is executed whenever the congestion window is updated and updates the target bitrate.
 The target bitrate is essentiatlly based on the congestion window and the (smoothed) RTT according to